KohakuBlueleaf/KohakuVault/README.md

 # KohakuVault

-SQLite-backed storage with vector search, auto-packing, and high-performance Rust engine.
+SQLite-backed storage with Rust engine for high-performance key-value and columnar data.

 ## Quick Start